After a hiatus of a few years, Hawaii Public Radio’s Art Song Contest is back! The rules (such as they are) can be found lower on this page.

 Art Song Contest Rules

 Let’s assume that you know what an art song is*.
 You record your singing (original language of the poem, please), and send the CD to: ASC, Hawaii Public Radio, 738 Kaheka St., Honolulu, HI 96814.
-There is no deadline.
-When the judging panel has chosen 15 semi-finalists, a special Semi-Finalists Program will occur on Singing and other Sins.
-From that group 3 winners will be chosen and requested to supply between 15 – 20 minutes of recorded singing to be aired on the Winners Program of Singing and other Sins.
+Or you can send your selection (with documentation) via WeTransfer to email@example.com There is no deadline.
+When the judging panel has chosen 15 semi-finalists, a special Semi-Finalists Program will be broadcast on Singing and other Sins.
+From that group at least 3 winners will be chosen and requested to supply 15 – 20 minutes mini-recital to be aired on the Winners Program of Singing and other Sins.
 Winners will be asked at that time for bio information.

-Entry data should include the name of the composer, poet, singer and pianist as well as contact info. (email etc.).
+Entry data should include the name of the composer, poet, singer, and pianist as well as contact info. (email etc.).
 No age or any other information is necessary.
-Just write/print this neatly on the CD.
+Just write/print this neatly on the CD or include it in the WeTransfer information.
 You will only be contacted if you are a semi-finalist or winner.
 Please do not contact the station.

 FAQ: What is the deadline?
 There is no deadline.
 This will be an ongoing contest; once a good number of CDs have been received we’ll process them, find the semi-finalists etc., broadcast the Semi-Finalists program and then select the winners and run the Winners program.
 At the same time other CDs will be arriving for the next semi-finalist and winners rounds.